sporto/elm-tutorial/en/06-fetching-resources/cover.md

-> Note: Elm 0.16 version

 # Fetching resources

-This chapter covers fetching the initial players' collection from the fake API.
+This chapter covers fetching the players' collection from the fake API.

-Up to this point your application code looks like <https://github.com/sporto/elm-tutorial-app/tree/075-navigation-to-list>
+Up to this point your application code looks like <https://github.com/sporto/elm-tutorial-app/tree/04-resources>